Divers find crashed Lion Air's cockpit voice recorder

 Analysts said finding the cockpit voice recorder was imperative if investigators are to determine whether the crash has implications for other airlines collectively operating thousands of Boeing 737 flights around the world each day.

 A lawsuit against Boeing related to the crash was filed in late November.
-The parents of one passenger sued the company, claiming that the MAX 8 had an unsafe design.
+The family of Harvino, the pilot in charge of the Lion Air plane is suing the company, claiming that the MAX 8 had an unsafe design.
 The suit alleges Boeing failed to communicate information about a new safety feature that hadn't existed in previous 737s.

+Speaking to CNN on Monday, the sister of Lion Air co-pilot Harvino said she was happy the CVR had been found.
+"I'm really happy because we can know more about the causes of the incident," Vini Wulandari, 36, said.

+Harvino left three children, a girl aged eight and two boys aged six and 18 months.
+"Life has changed a lot since the crash," Wulandari said.
+"He had three little children.
+They will grow up without a father and it makes us very, very sad."

 Lion Air's operational director has accused Boeing of withholding information from pilots in the manuals about the feature that automatically lowers the airplane's nose to prevent or exit a stall.